tamil-hash/markdown-learning/README.md

 | left  | right | center  |
 | tamil |    25 |   no    |

+## Todo list

+To create todo list for tracking progress in gihub add a minus(-) space and add square brackets with space inbetween and the list item name.
+The empty space in between the square brackets denotes that the list item is completed.
+The 'x' in between the square brackets denotes that the list item is completed.

+-  [x] Completed Todo list 1
+-  [ ] Todo list 2
+-  [ ] Todo list 3

 ## HTML

 We can also add HTML elements tags directly in the MD and also style them inside the style tag.